Tissue growth mechanics: I’ve recently started at the Crick Institute, London, studying the mechanics of tissue growth.

 Membrane biophysics: I worked at Georgetown University with Peter Olmsted, looking at the phase behaviour of lipid membranes, and am an associate member of the EPSRC CAPITALS project.
 This paper and follow-ups focus on the rich phenomenology of domain formation in the coupled leaflets of a bilayer.
 We recently collaborated with Philip Fowler (Oxford) on this paper.

 Colloidal phase transitions and polydispersity: My PhD research with Mike Evans focused on colloids, particularly kinetics in polydisperse systems.
-Our latest paper develops measurement techniques for the complex phase behaviour of these systems, which are essentially “infinite mixtures” of many different-sized, shaped, or charged particles.
-We have also studied the effect of metastable states on crystal growth, providing the first particle-simulation of the fascinating “boiled-egg” mechanism.
+Our latest paper developed measurement techniques for the complex phase behaviour of these systems, which are essentially “infinite mixtures” of many different-sized, shaped, or charged particles.
+We have also studied the effect of metastable states on crystal growth, providing the first particle-simulation of the “boiled-egg” mechanism.

 Philosophy of science (undergraduate)

 A third of my undergraduate degree was philosophy; this is responsible for a disappointing ignorance of astrophysics, in which I took no modules at all.
 The philosophy of science is, however, extremely worthwhile and under-appreciated within science itself.